-So, how should you get more fiber in your diet?
+So, how can you get more fiber in your diet?
 Cardiologist Mingsum Lee, MD, and registered dietitian Stephanie Burke, MS, RD, at Kaiser Permanente share the many benefits of fiber — and tips on how to add fiber to your day.

 The health benefits of fiber